CoreAngel/Lookshop/README.md

 Lookshop PSD Theme with Angular (not finished)

-Lookshop PSD Theme with Angular. http://thecapcan.com/portfolio/lookshop-e-commerce-psd-theme/ <br>
+Link to project: https://www.behance.net/gallery/10058323/LookShop-Free-Responsive-PSD-Template <br>
 You can see preview on: https://coreangel.github.io/Lookshop/